-The 28th annual San Diego Jewish Film Festival will be held February 7-18, 2018.
+The 30th annual San Diego International Jewish Film Festival will be held February 12 (Special Underwriter Preview Night), February 13-23, 2020.
 We use various venues throughout San Diego County, playing to roughly 20,000 patrons every year.
-Since its inception in 1990, the SDJFF has become one of the largest and most prestigious film festivals of its kind, and is the highest attended Jewish cultural event in San Diego County.
+Since its inception in 1990, the SDIJFF has become one of the largest and most prestigious film festivals of its kind, and has the highest attendance of any Jewish cultural event in San Diego County.

-The SDJFF presents feature length documentary, narrative and animated films along with an international roster of guest speakers and directors.
+The SDIJFF presents feature-length documentary, narrative and animated films along with a national and international roster of guest speakers and directors.
 We offer an array of films that depict elements of Jewish life, history and culture or are films by Jewish directors (which possibly have no Jewish content).
-The film festival also includes a collection of short films, a film for teens, and a film for young adults in their 20’s and 30’s.
+The film festival also includes a collection of short films (Brews & Views), a film for teens, and a film for young adults in their 20’s, 30's and 40’s.

 Audience Choice Awards:

 For the film to be considered, it must have Jewish content: themes, culture, history or include a Jewish character – or by Jewish directors (which do not require Jewish content in the film).
 The film must have been completed on or after January 1, 2018.

 The film should run 40 minutes or longer.

 If the film is not in English, it must have English subtitles.

 Please include a notation in the film’s description which indicates the Jewish content in the film, or a notation to as the Jewish heritage of the director.